Loading

 ServiceNow's App Engine Studio gives users a low-code platform for building apps right out of the gate.
 Its clean UI has widgets and templates to help even novice users get desktop and mobile applications running seamlessly, and can integrate across just about any third-party application imaginable with a robust collection of APIs.
 This is definitely a strong ServiceNow feature for helping IT teams tailor their software solutions to meet team and customer needs.

-Salesforce's flagship CRM has some functionality for service agents to interact with customers and resolve issues.
+Salesforce's flagship CRM has some functionality for service agents to interact with customers and resolve issues when you access the Service module.
 You can easily contact customers via the native messaging or Outlook and Gmail integrations, connect to third-party messaging apps like WhatsApp and Slack, automate customer guides with AI, and field common service requests using AI-powered chatbots.

 Using Salesforce's Service Cloud offering, you can focus more on updating cases, building and managing knowledge, tracking incident progress, managing problems and change requests, and building out reports on service-centric metrics like case lifecycles and solution histories.